 The Engadin Skimarathon is not only the most well-known sporting event in the country, but also a beloved meeting point for the world’s elite.
 The “Engadiner” is the largest cross-country skiing activity in Switzerland and the second largest worldwide.
-Furthermore the Engadin Skimarathon is member of World Loppet.
+Furthermore the Engadin Skimarathon is member of Worldloppet and Visma Ski Classics.
 Since the first holding in 1969, the international resonance and renown of the event have grown strongly.
-In 1976, the number of participants breached the ten thousands for the first time.
-Since then, the number of participants has rounded to 13,000 people per year from roughly 60 different countries.
+In 1976, the number of participants breached the ten thousands for the first time and has rounded since then to 13,000 people per year from over 60 different countries.
 In 2018, at the 50th jubilee holding, the registration had to be stopped at 14,200 participants.

 Every year since 1969 on the second Sunday in March, the enormous Swiss cross-country season highlight kicks off.
 The love of the Engadin Skimarathon remains unbroken to this day; the cross-country skiing experience in beautiful Upper Engadin is unforgettable.
 The “Marathon Week” opens on the first Sunday in March with the Women’s Race, in which by custom only women can participate.
 The various side events throughout the week present an attractive offering centered on the cross-country skiing sport.
 The second Sunday in March presents the Engadin Skimarathon and as the high point for all competitors.
 Only those who have been there before – as partner or participant – are able to comprehend the emotions brought out by the start in Maloja.
 All are represented: the relaxed, the experienced, the top-tiered, the hobbyist, the ambitious and the achievement-oriented athlete.